Refuge: Needing, Seeking, Creating Shelter

 The anonymous portraits Nitegeka creates on shipping crates highlight human vulnerability and the mistreatment to which refugees are often subject.
 Recalling his own experiences as a refugee from Burundi, Nitegeka’s figures are presented as confined within a shipping crate, sometimes stamped with a barcode, reflecting the transformation of the individual into a commodity that can be bought or sold, like coffee, tea, or charcoal—the materials the artist gathered to create these works.
 The global shipping trade of goods (and of human beings) is also referenced in Stephanie Syjuco’s Applicant Photos (Migrants).
 Posed studio-style and captured with a cell phone, these portraits show figures swathed in patterned fabrics that hide their faces, denying individual identity.
 The shape-shifting graphics obscure the figure and highlight the designs, which today are associated with “ethnic fashions,” derived from the colonial history of the Americas, Africa, and Asia, now produced in factories and shipped worldwide as part of the massive consumer trade conducted by GAP, Forever 21, Urban Outfitters, Target, and other big-box stores.
 These passport-style photos recall the common application process for asylum or immigration, an experience during which people may feel as invisible as they do exposed.
 The artist observes that “the work comments upon the ways in which the ‘foreign’ is constantly thought of as Other—by institutions, nations, and the larger flow of media images that lump migrants into faceless categories.”

 Like Nitegeka, Vietnamese artist Dinh Q. Lê left his home as young refugee; during the Vietnam War, his family fled to California.
 Lê’s Go Cong Dong Beach photographs pay homage, he says, to those who nurture “a hope and belief that there is a place that is better.”
 Lê’s visions delineate both the real and the surreal, evoking his own memory of migration and the fantasy of flight shared by those hoping to reach, as he names it, The Imaginary Country.
 “To seek a better life by crossing the four seas,” the ancient Chinese saying that inspired Go Cong Dong Beach animates works throughout the exhibition in which the sea serves as a potent symbol for both desire and danger.
-In photographs by Anthony Goicolea, Ellen Kooi, Lê, and others, the sea offers escape, while Modisakeng, Jorge Méndez Blake, Alex Hernández, and Sandra Ramos illustrate or allude to shipwrecks, evoking the threat of disaster that so often attends the traveler’s crossing to safety.
-The simultaneous allure and risk of a water-borne passage is a recurrent theme in contemporary Cuban art: Kcho’s boat sculpture recalls the variety of marine-craft engineered and piloted by Cubans escaping to the Florida shore; the drawn and animated characters in Sandra Ramos’s fantastical works traverse the oceans and the cosmos; and Esterio Segura dreams of escape via a hybridized Chrysler limousine, transformed by wings into an airplane.
+In works by Anthony Goicolea, Ellen Kooi, Antonio Cazorla, Lê, and others, the sea offers escape, while Modisakeng, Jorge Méndez Blake, and Alex Hernández, illustrate or allude to shipwrecks, evoking the threat of disaster that so often attends the traveler’s crossing to safety.

 You’ve come of age in the age of migrations.